PatnalaMadhuShalini/10259/MovieTicketDesign/README.md

 CineFlow – Movie Ticket Booking Website

-Overview
+📌 Overview
 CineFlow is a fully responsive, frontend-only movie ticket booking website built using HTML5, CSS3, and Bootstrap 5.3.0.
 It features a cinema-themed design that allows users to browse movies, select seats, order food, and simulate payments—all without requiring a backend.
 This project is ideal for showcasing frontend development and UI/UX design skills.

+🚀 Project Status
+Status: Complete and Operational

+Last Updated: October 30, 2025

- Architecture
+🧱 Architecture
- Technology Stack
+🛠 Technology Stack
 Frontend: HTML5, CSS3, Bootstrap 5.3.0

 Icons: Font Awesome 6.5.1

+JavaScript: None (Bootstrap JS only for UI components)

+Local Server: Python HTTP Server (for development)

- Project Structure
+📁 Project Structure
 Code
 /
 ├── index.html              # Home page with carousel and movie listings